martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 The endpoint does not modify programs.
 Clients should refresh it after `program.*`, `station.*`, `stations.changed` or `conditions.changed` events.
 Unknown future fields and states are additive.

+The mobile Home screen should render the result as one compact chronological timeline rather than as an unbounded history.
+It may retain a small number of the most recent completed items, then show every running item and the next upcoming or blocked items. `progress` is a floating-point value in the inclusive `0..1` range. `remaining_seconds` is authoritative while an item is running.
+A blocked item can include `blocked_reason`, for example rain delay.

 ### Run-once